Manitoba Electrical Codes: What Every Winnipeg Homeowner Needs to Know

 What Happens During an Electrical Inspection?

 A Manitoba Hydro inspector checks that all work meets code.
 They look at connections, wire sizes, and grounding.
-Inspections usually cost $50–$100 and are booked through Manitoba Hydro.
+Inspections usually cost $50 to $100 and are booked through Manitoba Hydro.
 If something fails, you fix it and book a re-inspection.
+Most work passes the first time when done by a licensed electrician.